MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessibility-keyboard-navigation.md

 search.app:
   - PowerApps
 contributors:
-  - tahoon-ms
+  - MSYuey
   - tapanm-msft
   - hemantgaur
 ---

-# Improved keyboard navigation in canvas apps (Experimental)
+# Improved canvas keyboard navigation in canvas apps (Experimental)

 [This article is pre-release documentation and is subject to change.]